Ibarca/ABC_Revenue_Analysis_Report/README.md

 - Complement ABC analysis with trend-focused dashboards.

 ABC analysis provides a strong snapshot of current performance and prioritization, but it does not capture trends, seasonality, or momentum over time.
-For decision-making that requires forward-looking insights, this report should be supplemented with in-depth dashboards (e.g. time-series analysis, demand evolution, stock risk trends, or forecast accuracy monitoring).
+For decision-making that requires forward-looking insights, this report should be supplemented with in-depth dashboards (e.g. time-series analysis, demand evolution, stock risk trends, or forecast accuracy monitoring

+- Adjust ABC thresholds in cases of high revenue concentration.

+When revenue is highly concentrated in a small number of SKUs, standard ABC thresholds may not accurately reflect true business priorities.
+In such cases, testing alternative ABC ratios can provide a more balanced prioritization.
+High concentration also represents a structural risk: if one of these key SKUs is disrupted (supply, quality, pricing, or demand), overall revenue is disproportionately impacted.
+A more evenly distributed revenue mix is generally more resilient and reduces dependency risk.

 ---
 ## 📬 Contact